Go to main content Go to search

 Optional studies 10-20 ECTS

-Community Musician - Specialization Education (2017-2018 & 2018-2019) was aimed to experienced musicians who are interested to develop their practice in hospital and health care environments.
+Specialist Training for Musicians in Hospitals and Care Settings (30 ECTS) took place during 2023-2024 for 15 musicians.
+It was a continuation of the Expert Training for Community Musicians (2017-2018 & 2018-2019), which was targeted to experienced musicians who are interested to develop their practice in hospital and health care settings.
 The education was arranged together with two other Universities of Applied Sciences in Finland and it’s educational level was Master EQF 6-7.

 This unique education attracted 20 musicians from all over the country to specialize to work as musicians in hospitals and care environments, most commonly in elderly care.
 The education consisted of three study modules: Community Musician in Society (5 ECTS), Advanced Studies (15 ECTS) and Development Project (10 ECTS).
 The Advanced Studies consisted of three courses like Facilitating Participatory Music Activities and Group Processes, Enhancing Creativity in Group Activities and Music Creating Well-being in Communities.
 The education was partly financed by the Ministry of Education and Culture.